zellwk/zellwk.com/src/posts/2020-11-11-interfaces-vs-api.md

 **Just two points to sum up:**

 - Interfaces are the wrapper object you're provided with.
-- Application Programming Interfaces is a set of rules you need to follow to use the thing you want to use.
+- Application Programming Interfaces are a set of rules you need to follow to use the thing you want to use.

 That's it!
 I hope this clears things up for you.